Bianca Montgomery: Casting and character creation

-At the time of Bianca's character development upon Riegel taking over the role, there were strict instructions from the show's writers and producers not to reveal Bianca as gay to anyone outside the show (as the storyline had not played out on television screens yet).
+At the time Riegel took over the role of Bianca, there were strict instructions from the show's writers and producers not to reveal Bianca as gay to anyone outside the show (as the storyline had not played out on television screens yet).
 Despite this, Riegel informed Tatiana two months before the storyline finally began.
 The revelation was easily envisioned by the sisters as a storyline from a soap opera due to Riegel having told Tatiana Bianca's secret on the day of their father's third wedding.
 Tatiana said that Riegel was "very excited" about informing her of Bianca's sexual orientation and that she was happy for her sister.
 "I just thought it was a kick that she would be playing a lesbian — specifically, Erica Kane's daughter!" said Tatiana.

 Tatiana did have her concerns about the storyline.
 She did not want the show to do a gay stereotype.
 Riegel voiced the same concerns earlier on about the character; she clarified that she asked the show's writers and producers to make the character three-dimensional and not "so heavily centered" on the character's sexual orientation.
 Having grown up close to an out lesbian sister, who "came out" in her early 20s, Riegel was familiar with how Bianca should be if stereotypes were to be avoided.
 At the time of Tatiana's "coming-out" process, Riegel and brother Sam were children.
 Tatiana relayed that being gay was not an issue and that she could not remember having had a conversation with them about it at that age.
 By the time Riegel and Sam were old enough to know what being gay meant, they had grown to love Tatiana's girlfriend and the family was closer than before.
 Riegel having acquired the role of Bianca led her and Tatiana to discuss certain specifics of the character.
 Riegel's mindset was centered on what it must have been like for Tatiana to grow up as gay.
 She said that she had never heard Tatiana's whole coming-out story before and that it was nice to talk about.

 A year and a half after Bianca's "coming out" as a lesbian, Riegel and Tatiana felt that the show had done "a great job" in telling the story of a gay woman and her struggles.